CERG-C/CERG-C/docs/Teaching/CERG/Tephra/Hazard_tephra_exercise.md

     ```

-!!! question "Question 3: ESP"
+!!! question "Question 2: ESP"

     Analyse the distributions of sampled ESP.
 For each ESP, discuss:

     1. From what distribution have each ESP been sampled from?
+(Hint: there are three types of distributions used here: *logarithmic*, *normal* and *uniform*).
-    2. What *prior knowledge* do these distribution reflect?
+    2. What *prior knowledge* do these three distributions reflect?

 ### Hazard output

-!!! question "Question 4: Probability calculation"
+!!! question "Question 3: Probability calculation"

-    1. The [previous module](Hazard_probabilistic2.md) has introduced how to compute *exceedence probability* for tephra accumulation.
+    1. The [previous module](Hazard_probabilistic2.md) has introduced how to compute *exceedance probability* for tephra accumulation.
 Based on the 10 simulations below for pixel $x,y$, what are the probabilities of this pixel to suffer tephra accumulations exceeding:

           - 50 $kg/m^2$?
           - 100 $kg/m^2$?